Hertility-Health/hertility-technical-test/README.md

 ## Hertility engineering technical test

 Welcome to the Hertility Health Engineering Technical Test.
 This is a non-timed technical test which you may complete at your own pace.
 This test is for fullstack engineers so you will be simultaneously working across two directories: one for the frontend and one for the backend.
+The frontend is a React app written in Typescript and the backend is an NodeJS Express server also written in Typescript.

 ### Guidelines
 1. Install any npm you wish to use in this challenge.